om-ma/time-tracker-app/README.md

 This project is structured with performance, maintainability, and cutting-edge practices in mind.
 Below is an overview of some of the key decisions made during development:

+### API Backend

+- **TypeORM for Data Access Layer**:
+  - We use [TypeORM](https://typeorm.io/) as our model layer, which allows us to manage data access cleanly and maintain an MVC (Model-View-Controller) architecture.
+This ensures that data operations are well-organized and separated from business logic, improving code clarity and testability.

 - **RTK for API Calls and Caching**:
   - We use [Redux Toolkit (RTK)](https://redux-toolkit.js.org/) to manage API calls and caching, which improves performance by minimizing redundant API calls and provides a consistent state management solution.

+- **Error Handling at API Level**:
+  - We implement error handling at the API layer to provide robust and clear error feedback, which improves the user experience and helps catch issues early.

+### Frontend Components

 - **Timer Component Structure**:
   - The `Timer` functionality is split into smaller, reusable components: